DarXun/companion-di/README.md

 ## Upcoming features

-1. Currently only singleton beans are supported.
-I'm planning on adding support for a thread scope to simplify multithreading in tools projects.
-2. The @Bean-Annotation only works on class-level so far but will be supported on methods via @Configuration-Classes in the future.
+1. The @Bean-Annotation only works on class-level so far but will be supported on methods via @Configuration-Classes in the future.

 Other than that no features are planned.